 OSAS is specifically designed for customers in genuine need, and we do not charge eligible customers for registering and receiving the service.
 OSAS customers will however be required to pay for all calls made from an interim service, while it is in their possession, at their normal Optus Home Phone rates.

 The abuse of this service by customers not in need can put the lives of those in genuine need at risk.

 If it is discovered that an OSAS Customer is ineligible (eg. the completed application form is not returned) and Optus has incurred costs for prioritised work, we reserve the right to charge a fee.

 Your registration as an OSAS Customer will lapse whenever you move your telephone service between telephone service providers.

-Even if you are a priority service customer with your existing telephone service provider and you move your service to us, you will need to apply to us for OSAS.
-In addition, if you change the name of the Account Holder for your telephone service, you will need to re-apply for OSAS, or your new telephone service provider for their priority service or equivalent service if available.
+If you are a priority service customer with your existing telephone service provider and you move your service to us, you will no longer have priority assistance.
+Optus does not provide priority assistance.
+Telstra is a provider that does.
+In addition, if you change the name of the Account Holder for your telephone service, you will no longer be eligible for OSAS.

 If you are an Optus customer relocating from your residential address and staying with Optus as your telephone service provider, you should inform an Optus consultant that you are registered as an OSAS Customer and quote your OSAS ID number for reference, so that your details can be updated.

 Note that your relocation priority does not change as a result of this notification, however, if you have a fault, your escalated fault prioritisation will be continued at your new residence.